 Designing a microfinance product properly from the outset may be the most critical step in the startup of a microfinance institution (MFI).
 DIG experts provide tailored training and advisory services in the areas of business planning, product design and pricing, operational methodologies, and monitoring and evaluation

 Systems & Tools Development

 Establishing proper systems and procedures is the next step towards ensuring the successful execution and sustainability of a microfinance operation.
-DIG works with MFIs, commercial banks and NGOs to develop the full array of institutional systems and management tools, from loan applications and approval systems to operating manuals, employee incentive schemes, and management information system (MIS) requirements design.
+DIG works with MFIs, commercial banks and NGOs to develop the full array of institutional systems and management tools, from loan applications and approval systems to operating manuals, employee incentive schemes, and MIS requirements design.

 Training for MFIs, NGOs & Banks

 One of the greatest obstacles to mainstreaming microfinance is the lack of adequate human capital.
 DIG helps MFIs, NGOs and commercial banks equip their managers, supervisors and field staff with the skills necessary to manage the myriad of challenges associated with running an efficient microfinance operation.